onap/doc/docs/platform/architecture/index.rst

 interoperability of ONAP.

 ONAP supports various models detailed in the Modeling documentation.

+A new CNF modeling descriptor, Application Service Description (ASD), has been added to ONAP since the Kohn release.
+It is to simplify CNF modeling and orchestration by delegating resource modeling to Kubernetes-based resource descriptors (e.g., Helm Chart).

 The modeling project includes the ETSI catalog component, which provides the parser functionalities, as well as additional package management